routshruti/Hospitality-Analysis-Using-PowerBI/README.md

 # Atliq Grands Hospitality Analytics

-## Overview
-Atliq Grands, a prominent player in India's hospitality sector, faced challenges in the luxury business hotel segment.
-This project leverages data-driven strategies and business intelligence to revitalize the business.

 ## Problem Statement
-Atliq Grands has experienced declining market share and revenue due to increasing competition and certain management decisions.
-This project focuses on reversing these trends by utilizing advanced hospitality analytics to drive informed decision-making.
+Atliq Grands, a prominent player in India's hospitality sector, has experienced declining market share and revenue due to increasing competition and inefficient management decisions.
+This project focuses on incorporating “Business and Data Intelligence” to derive insights from their historical data and revitalize the business.

-## Project Goal
+## Objective
-The primary goal is to enhance Atliq Grands' market share and revenue in the luxury business hotel sector.
-Through comprehensive data analysis and strategic insights, the company aims to regain its competitive edge and improve overall management effectiveness.
-The project includes a three-page dashboard featuring:
-- Overall Analysis
-- Revenue Analysis
-- Booking Analysis
+- Create the metrics according to the metric list.
+- Create a dashboard according to the mock-up provided by stakeholders.
+- Create relevant insights that are not provided in the metric list/mock-up dashboard.

 ## Key Achievements
 - **Improved Occupancy Rates**: Analytics-driven strategies led to a notable increase in hotel occupancy, optimizing room utilization and boosting revenue.
 - **Enhanced Customer Satisfaction**: By systematically analyzing customer feedback, we identified key areas for improvement, resulting in a higher average customer satisfaction rating.
-- **Optimized Revenue and Pricing Strategies**: Implementing a data-driven pricing approach allowed for dynamic adjustments, leading to increased revenues and stronger market positioning.
+- **Optimized Revenue and Pricing Strategies**: Adopted dynamic pricing (on different days of the week, peak seasons, festivals and other special ocassions), leading to increased revenues and stronger market positioning.

 ## Skills Acquired